Also known as:

 Education and training

-Any person who is an Australian citizen over the age of 18 and free from indictable offenses on their criminal record may stand as a candidate to be elected to represent their state or federal electorate in parliament.
+Any Australian citizen over the age of 18 who does not hold dual citizenship and is free from indictable offenses on their criminal record may stand as a candidate to be elected to represent their state or federal electorate in parliament.

 In order to become a parliamentarian you need to be elected to parliament.
 Any member of the community may seek to become a member of parliament by either independent nomination or by becoming a member of a political party and then standing for pre-selection, where they are selected from a group of other candidates by members of their political party to represent the party in parliament.